Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Design-Principles/SOLID Principles.md

 ### Liskov Substitution Requirements
 * **A subclass shouldn’t strengthen pre-conditions**
 A subclass shouldn’t strengthen pre-conditions.
-That is, a subclass shouldn’t strengthen pre-conditions.
+A precondition of a class is a rule that must be in place before an action can be taken.
 **Example:**  Before calling a method that reads from a database you may need to satisfy the precondition that the database connection is open.
 If the subclass add more conditions, there is a viollation of the principle

-* **A subclass shouldn’t strengthen pre-conditions**
-A subclass shouldn’t strengthen pre-conditions.
-This means that the subclass should cause the state of the program to be in the same state as the base class after a method call.
+* **Postconditions cannot be weakened in subclasses.s** Postconditions describe the state of objects after a process is completed.
 **Example:**  After calling a method that reads from a database it may be assumed that the database connection is closed after executing a SQL statement.
-If the subclass remove the condition of close the database conection, there is a viollation of the principle.
+If the subclass remove the condition of close the database conection by assuming that it will be closed by something else, there is a viollation of the principle.

 * **Invariants of a superclass must be preserved** Invariant conditions that exist in the base class, must also remain invariant in the subclass.
 Since invariant conditions are expected to be immutable, the subclass should not change them as it may cause a side effect in the behaviours of the base class or the program.
 Invariants can be described as: